Seledity/Misdew/README.md

 This code isn't plug-n-play and will require some work.
 Feel free to use it however you wish.

-The two .sql files in the root directory can be used to rebuild the two databases the site uses- mdv5.sql (the site) and uploads.sql (cloud)
+The two .sql files in the root directory can be used to rebuild the two MySQL databases the site uses- mdv5.sql (the site) and uploads.sql (cloud)